3 years full-time (plus optional placement year)

 If you are taking Spanish ab initio (from scratch): you'll take three Spanish modules and three linguistics modules.

-You'll take two 20-credit core modules in Spanish.
+You'll take core modules in Spanish.
 These modules focus on developing your fluency, accuracy and communication expertise.

 Ab initio Spanish

-If you are taking Spanish ab initio, you'll take three 20-credit Spanish modules and three linguistics modules.
+If you are taking Spanish ab initio, you'll take three Spanish modules and three linguistics modules.

-You'll take three or four 20-credit linguistics modules depending on your background in Spanish.
+You'll take a selection of linguistics modules depending on your background in Spanish.
+Examples may include:

 In addition to the above you will also need to complete our online Academic Integrity module.